gathonisgift/gathonisgift.github.io/_pages/cancelled.md

    image: "/images/cancelled.jpg"
 ---

-Something went wrong and unfortunately the donation is not completed.
+Your donation is cancelled and therefore the donation is not completed.